pingcap/docs-cn/FAQ.md

 #### Is TiDB based on MySQL?

 No. TiDB supports MySQL syntax and protocol, but it is a new open source database that is developed and maintained by PingCAP, Inc.

+#### What is the difference between TiDB and MySQL Group Replication?

+MySQL Group Replication (MGR) is a high available solution based on the standalone MySQL, but it does not solve the scalability problem.
+TiDB is more suitable for distributed scenarios in architecture, and the various decisions in the development process are also based on distributed scenarios.

 #### How do TiDB and TiKV work together?
 What is the relationship between the two?